VI.H. CURRENT COMMITTEES (rev. 3/2009)

 Publications are considered during the year following their imprint date and awards are announced at the annual meeting in the year following, that is, prizes for publications issued in 1981 are announced in 1983, etc.

 The Awards Committee consists of three members each with staggered three-year terms.
-The chair rotates each year to the member beginning the third year of his or her term.
+The chair rotates each year to the member beginning the third year of their term.
 All members of this committee must be personal members. (rev. 7/2011)

 VI.H.9.b.
 WALTER GERBOTH AWARD COMMITTEE